Categories: Off-topic

 The terms he/she are actually fairly rarely used, and can be impolite unless referring to someone whose identity you really don’t know.
 In general it is better to initially use the person’s name plus the topic-marker, then the subject can “default” to that person - ie it isn’t necessary to repeat their name over and over.
 In English, he/she are used to refer to “that person we are talking about” - and Korean does this by using the “topic marker” to make that person explicit and then simply omitting the subject in following sentences - ie letting those sentences default to the “current topic”.

 The term “it” isn’t really used either.
-As with he/she above, “it” refers to “the thing we are talking about” and the topic-marker/default-subject approach replaces this.
+As with he/she above, “it” refers to “the thing we are talking about” and the topic-marker/default-subject approach replaces this in most cases.
 There are words for “this” or “that” (see later).

 Articles (“A” and “The”)